tornadoweb/tornado/website/sphinx/releases/next.rst

 * `RequestHandler.get_secure_cookie` now handles a potential error case.
 * `RequestHandler.__init__` now calls ``super().__init__`` to ensure that
   all constructors are called when multiple inheritance is used.
+* Docs have been updated with a description of all available :py:attr:`Application settings <tornado.web.Application.settings>`

 Other modules
 ~~~~~~~~~~~~~